lyngon/redgrease/docs/source/executing.rst

 Once an "open" function is terminated with either a :meth:`run() <redgrease.gears.OpenGearFunction.run>`  or  :meth:`register() <redgrease.gears.OpenGearFunction.register>` action, it is considered "closed", and it can be executed, but not further extended.

-The :ref:`gearfun` section, goes into more details of these concepts and the different classes of GearFuctions.
+The :ref:`gearfun` section, goes into more details of these concepts and the different classes of GearFunctions.

 RedGrease allows for open Gear functions, such as ``key_counter`` to be used as a starting point for other Gear functions, so lets create two "closed" functions from it: